zackmdavis/Less_Wrong_Drafts/said_achmiz_in_his_felon_stripes_stands_far_above_you_now.md

 [TODO—write this when I have internet access: Vaniver says, "I can see the younger me levelling a similar criticism at the mod team now", but that's barely an argument for new-Vaniver being wiser rather than more corrupt, as I've just addressed the concept of "emotional tallness", and "conversation quality being worse because of indirect effects" has only been asserted and not argued; the pro-Said case also appeals to indirect effects]

 ## We Don't Actually Respect You

-A recurring theme in the charges against Achmiz is that Achmiz is allegedly being deceptive (or even "gaslighting") by disrespecting other users and then denying that disrespect was intended. _Less Wrong_ moderator Ben Pace, for example, [characterizes Achmiz as](https://www.greaterwrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation/comment/BJ2j8sQThHzDYNFo9) "holding extreme disdain and disrespect for interlocutors while being committed to never saying anything explicitly or even denying that it is the case".
+A recurring theme in the charges against Achmiz is that Achmiz is allegedly being deceptive (or even "gaslighting") by disrespecting other users and then denying that disrespect was intended. _Less Wrong_ moderator Ben Pace, for example, [characterizes Achmiz as](https://www.greaterwrong.com/posts/98sCTsGJZ77WgQ6nE/banning-said-achmiz-and-broader-thoughts-on-moderation/comment/BJ2j8sQThHzDYNFo9) "holding extreme disdain and disrespect for interlocutors while being committed to never saying anything explicitly or even denying that it is the case."

 I can't speak for Said (and he is no longer permitted to speak for himself), but if I may be permitted to speculate, I think what's going on here is that Said is _polite_.
 He's a polite person!
 He's not going to call you a phony, because personal insults like that are contrary to the etiquette of a civilized discussion forum.